Prüfer group

-In mathematics, specifically in group theory, the Prüfer p-group or the p-quasicyclic group or p^{∞}-group, Z(p^{∞}), for a prime number p is the unique p-group in which every element has p different p-th roots.
+In mathematics, specifically in group theory, the Prüfer p-group or the p-quasicyclic group or $p^\infty$-group, $\mathbb Z(p^\infty)$, for a prime number p is the unique p-group in which every element has p different p-th roots.

 The Prüfer p-groups are countable abelian groups that are important in the classification of infinite abelian groups: they (along with the group of rational numbers) form the smallest building blocks of all divisible groups.

 The groups are named after Heinz Prüfer, a German mathematician of the early 20th century.

-Constructions of Z(p^{∞})
+Constructions

-The Prüfer p-group may be identified with the subgroup of the circle group, U(1), consisting of all p^{n}-th roots of unity as n ranges over all non-negative integers:
+The Prüfer p-group may be identified with the subgroup of the circle group, $\operatorname{U}(1)$, consisting of all p^{n}-th roots of unity as n ranges over all non-negative integers: